-Besides, a serger sewing machine can be a great addition to the family if you have some young relatives to whom to make fun clothing.
-Baby clothes look amazing when getting creative with a serger machine so one of these is the perfect tool for young mothers or grandmothers who want to sew for their little ones.
+Besides, sergers can also be a great addition to any family’s household and baby clothing looks amazing when getting creative with a serger sewing machine so they’re the perfect tool for young mothers or grandmothers who want to sew for their little ones.

 Best Overall Serger: Juki MO-623 Serger Machine Review

 Ideal for: Users looking for a 2-3 thread only serger that is top quality.